department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/Veteran Status Card/Overview.md

 - MVP was modified after Sprint demo on 8/16 which include Mobile Team, Mobile Team PO, and VIC
    - Identified that photo needs to be removed
       - Rationale - concerns with photo being abused with unncessary pictures being uploaded
+   -  Per VA legal, only Title 38 Veterans are able to see this - thus Mobile must exclude Dishonorably Discharged Veterans (DD Veterans)
    - Other demo notes:
-        - Need to consider handling of dishonorably discharged and their usage of this feature
-          - Raises a larger questions on how mobile app should handle app wide or at log in
+         - Raises a larger questions on how mobile app should handle app wide or at log in - later resolved ; only applies to this feature
          - Discover work will be added for most-mvp work
           - There are discussions with the government on removing the photo as a requirement from VIC
           - Need to enhance UX on when the information is incorrect